Countering Weapons of Mass Destruction (CWMD)

 This program operates in Fairfax, Virginia, and is certified by the State Council of Higher Education for Virginia (SCHEV).

-The Department of Defense and Strategic Studies offers a Graduate Certificate in Countering Weapons of Mass Destruction (CWMD) is intended for those who have a defined but compressed period of time for their education, yet desire advanced study of major defense and strategic issues to further their career.
+The School of Defense and Strategic Studies offers a Graduate Certificate in Countering Weapons of Mass Destruction (CWMD) is intended for those who have a defined but compressed period of time for their education, yet desire advanced study of major defense and strategic issues to further their career.
 Prospective students may enroll in the fall, spring, or summer semester.
 Once admitted, they must complete 15 credit hours selected from the list below in order to receive the Certificate.
 Students may attend full-time (3 seminars per semester) or part-time (1 or 2 seminars per semester).

 The candidate must have a bachelor's degree and be admitted to the Missouri State University Graduate CWMD Certificate Program.